transentis/bptk_py/README.md

 ## Changelog

+## 1.1.10
+* Visualisation using matplotlib now follows conventions to work properly with Matplotlib 3.3+

 ## 1.1.9
 * SD-DSL: System Dynamics element such as converters did not implement comparison operators (">", "<", ">=", "==", "!=").
 They have been added